wtraylor/modular_megafauna_model/CONTRIBUTING.md

 Contributing to the Megafauna Model
 ===================================

-Flexibility and extensibility were high design goals for developing the megafauna model.
-Hopefully you will find it possible to implement the necessary changes for your particular research questions.

-This document shall be a guide for you as a developer: to help you get started with coding and ensure that the code stays consistent in style.
+This document is a guide for developers who want to contribute to the megafauna library.
-You will need basic skills with Git and C++ (C++11 standard).
+It explains the organization of the software project and sets guidelines for code style, structure, and format.
+This document is only about _syntax_ only.

 Table of Contents
 -----------------